tomfong/fyp-trackify-overview/README.md

 # Trackify Overview
-This is an overview of Trackify - Dementia Patients Tracking System using Mobile Crowdsourcing, the CSE Final Year Project of HKUST in 2019-2020.
+This is an overview of Trackify - Dementia Patients Anti-Wandering System using Mobile Crowdsourcing, a CSE Final Year Project of HKUST in 2019-2020.
 ## Project Information
-#####  Topic
+#####  Topic Full Name
-- Trackify - Dementia Patients Tracking System using Mobile Crowdsourcing
+- Trackify - Dementia Patients Anti-Wandering System using Mobile Crowdsourcing
 ##### Project ID
 - GCH2
 #####  Supervisor